cargo-bsp/cargo-bsp/README.md

 - testing a project,
 - reloading a project.

+Server is compatible with Cargo version 1.70.0 and requires nightly channel.

 ## Repository structure

 The repository is split into two crates: ```bsp-types``` and ```cargo-bsp```.